Sciatica - Gallatin Valley Chiropractic of Bozeman

 What causes Sciatica?

 When you have sciatica, or pain down your leg, it may be a sign that you have another problem in your body, where pressure is being put on a nerve in your low back.
 Most commonly, the cause of nerve compression in the lower back is a herniated or bulging lumbar disc.
 However, sciatica can also be caused by other conditions that target the spine, such as bone spurs, narrowing of the spinal canal and nerve root compression.
 Other conditions, including pregnancy and tumors, can also affect the nerves in the low back and cause sciatica.
-Another frequently seen cause of sciatica is piriformis syndrome.
-The sciatic nerve passes directly under the piriformis muscle in your pelvis.
-When this muscle tightens up, or becomes spasmed, it can put direct pressure on the sciatic nerve.
+Another frequently seen cause of sciatica is Piriformis Syndrome.
+In most people, the sciatic nerve passes directly under the piriformis muscle in your pelvis; for an unfortunate few (10%) the siatic nerve exits the pelvis and passes through the muscle belly of the piriformis.
+When this muscle tightens up, or becomes spasmed, it can put direct pressure on the sciatic nerve; the unfortunate 10% are even more susceptible to this nerve pressure due to the piriformis.
 Often times in men, pain down the leg is due to the fact that men carry their wallets in their back pocket and often sit on them.

 How do I know if I have sciatica?